andrew/ultimate-awesome/README.md

 - [awesome-oss-research-data](https://github.com/sboysel/awesome-oss-research-data) - A (curated) list of empirical research and datasets in the space of Open Source Software.
 - [awesome-human-motion-generation](https://github.com/silverster98/awesome-human-motion-generation) - A list of awesome human motion generation papers.
 Continuing to be updated!.
 - [awesome-parametric-knowledge-in-llms](https://github.com/trae1oung/awesome-parametric-knowledge-in-llms) -  Must-read papers and blogs about parametric knowledge mechanism in LLMs.
-- [awesome-ai-scientists](https://github.com/tsinghua-fib-lab/awesome-ai-scientists) - A curated list of awesome resources on AI Scientists based on our survey "A Comprehensive Survey of AI Scientists".
 - [awesome-apache-pulsar](https://github.com/visortelle/awesome-apache-pulsar) - A curated list of resources about Apache Pulsar.
 - [awesome-knowleges](https://github.com/wmenjoy/awesome-knowleges) - 汇总有用的知识.
 - [Awesome-Generative-Models-for-Decision-Making-Taxonomy](https://github.com/xyshao23/Awesome-Generative-Models-for-Decision-Making-Taxonomy) - 🔥 A curated list of awesome Generative Models for Decision Making 🔥 (A supplement material to the survey: